DylanLawless/switzerlandomics.github.io/_technologies/quantbayes.md

 ## Licence

-QuantBayES is provided under the MIT Licence.
+QuantBayes is provided under the MIT Licence.
 A permissive licence ensures that the statistical framework can be inspected, reproduced, and integrated into clinical and research workflows without restrictions.
 Open availability supports consistent use across institutions and simplifies independent verification.